Treefrog/Handbook/Manual/Quitting.md

 3. Once this strategy is in place (i.e. new people have been hired, or relationships have been transitioned, or whatever), we will tell the internal team what the plan is.
 We will give them time to strategize and prepare for the new world order.
 4. Then, the people taking over the relationships will communicate the fact that you are leaving to *their* new clients.

 Bottom line: Treefrog owns the relationship.
-The person who picks up behind the quitter needs to manage the transition in order to continue to feed their children, not the quitter.
-If you talk to a client about quitting before arranging it with your superior or replacement, you are violating your contract with Treefrog.
+The person who picks up behind the leaver needs to manage the transition in order to continue to feed their children, not the leaver.
+If you talk to a client about leaving before arranging it with your superior or replacement, you are violating your contract with Treefrog.

 ### "Communicating with Clients After You Leave"